How to Apply for a Licence

 PrimeSafe have produced a brochure on meat transport vehicle applications and renewals in English, Chinese Simplified, Vietnamese and Arabic.

 - PrimeSafe Meat Transport Vehicles (Arabic)

-An application for a PrimeSafe licence should be submitted 5 days prior to the date you wish to commence using your vehicle to transport meat and/or seafood.
+Applications for a PrimeSafe licence should be submitted 10 days prior to the date you wish to commence operations.

 Name of Owner and Contact Person

 You will need to nominate a name under which the licence will be held at the time of application.
 The applicant can either be you, a partnership or a company.
 PrimeSafe cannot accept business or trading names as the applicant.

 You will also need to nominate a contact person for your vehicle.

 - Where the applicant is a company, the contact person must be an officer of the company.

 - Where the applicant is a partnership, the contact person must be a partner.

 - Where the applicant is a person, the contact person must be that person.